evernym/devlab/README.md

 1. Clone this repository and link it directly to someplace in your path
    * NOTE - This will disable the 'update' feature in devlab and the installer.
 Meaning you will be using `git` to manage your own updates, which is useful if you are doing development work on `devlab`

+# Contributing

+If you would like contribute to this project, please fork from our gitlab [here](https://gitlab.com/evernym/utilities/devlab), and submit a MR.

 # Devlab's terms

 1. **Project**: A directory with at least a [DevlabConfig.json or DevlabConfig.yaml](#devlab-configuration) that tells devlab how to stand things up